 Thank you for visiting my web page where you can see the knife designs I have as standard patterns or consult on changes to suit your own requirments.

-My knives at this stage are all by stock removal from carbon steels mostly using 1084,1095 and O1.
-After I cut the blades from the bar stock they are profiled, ground and heat treated in my shed with equipment I have made to suit this purpose.
-The blades are hand sanded to a 600grit satin finish to reflect the hard work I expect these knives to be put to.
+Hunting knives at this stage are all by stock removal from carbon steels mostly using 10XX series (75, 84 and 95) with some in O1.
+After I cut the blades from the bar or sheet stock, they are profiled, ground and heat treated in my shed with equipment I have made to suit this purpose.
+The blades are hand sanded to a 1000grit satin finish to reflect the hard work I expect them to be put to.
 They need the care that all carbon steel requires and will develope a nice patina over time.

-I use blackwood as a standard handle material with pricing revolving around that, with options for upgrades with contrasting wood, micarta, brass or buffalo horn bolsters.
-Handle material with some exotic woods, buffalo horn, or micarta being available.
-Sheath leather is 1/8 in cow hide dyed either dark brown or tan.
+I use acacia and eucalyptus as a standard handle material with pricing revolving around that.
+There are options for upgrades with contrasting wood, micarta, brass, copper, bronze, nickel sliver or buffalo horn bolsters.

-All knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
-Either right or left handed and with some of the knives I offer a cross draw or horrizontal carry option.
+All hunting knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a water protected and long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
+Sheaths can be ordered as either right or left handed and with some of the knives I offer a closed top version, cross draw or horrizontal carry option.

-I started using knives seriously in mid 1967 when I started work on a high country station (large farm) here in New Zealand and found the generaly available farm knife ill suited to the killing and butchering of farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting needs.
+I started using knives seriously in late 1960's when I was working on a high country station (large farm) here in New Zealand and found the generally available farm knife ill suited to the killing and butchering of the farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting and later on kitchen and fishing needs.

-I made my first knives after losing a storebought knife that I had had to reshape to better suit its intended useage and from then on I made all my own knives gradually perfecting the designs over the years till I started to make them for sale a year or two ago.
+I made my first knives after losing a storebought knife that I had had to reshape to better suit its intended useage and from then on I made all my own knives gradually perfecting the designs over the years till I started to make them for sale in 2016 in my retirement.

 There is a very important correlation between good knife design and comfortable and safe use and after many trial knives over the years I believe these designs will make using them comfortable in hand which in turn allows for safe, accurate knife work.